coffeemancy/pxeduster/README.md

 I intend this dedication to be an overt act of relinquishment in perpetuity of all present and future rights to this software under copyright law.

-## authors

-♡2014 by Carlton Stedman <@carltonstedman>.
+♡2014.
 Copying Art is an act of love.
 Please copy and share.